 7. Where do you see my career heading?

 The best employers will always have a plan in place for where they want their employees to progress.
 This question may put them on the spot, but they should be able to give you some insight into how your career can progress with the company.
 You don’t want to head into a dead-end job that will take your career nowhere.

-While you should always prepare some questions to ask your interviewer, don’t ask things that have already been covered during the interview!
+While you should always expect to be asked and prepare some questions to ask your interviewer, don’t ask things that have already been covered during the interview!
 If you do, the interviewer will feel that you weren’t listening and this doesn’t make a good impression.